 Gummed stamp hinges attach the stamp to the album pages – just fold down about a quarter of the hinge, gummed side outwards, and lightly moisten the narrow folded portion with the tip of your little finger.
 Attach this portion to the back of the stamp at the top, just below the perforations, and then moisten the lower part of the ‘flap’ and place the stamp in its appropriate place and press down.

-If you have followed all of the steps in this guide then you should have either started a fantastic new collection or optimised one you have had for years - both of which will be ready to be displayed.
+If you have followed all of the steps in this guide, then you should have either started a fantastic new stamp collection or optimised one you have had for years - both of which will be ready to be displayed.

 If you have any more questions about stamp collecting please don’t hesitate to contact our experts here at Stanley Gibbons.